 The research of the Division is well supported by grants from the National Institutes of Health, the Arthritis Foundation and the Veterans Administration Research Service.
-The Northwestern Multipurpose Arthritis and Musculoskeletal Diseases Center is one of only 13 in the United States and is funded by a grant from the National Institutes of Health, supporting a variety of interdepartmental investigational activities.
+The Northwestern Multidisciplinary Clinical Research Center (MCRC) is one of only 13 in the United States and is funded by a grant from the National Institutes of Health, supporting a variety of interdepartmental investigational activities.
 Our teaching programs include clinical undergraduate and graduate medical education, but also research training in not only the basic sciences but also in epidemiology and health services research.

 This is an exciting time in rheumatology.
-Not only are we able to provide quality care for patients whose problems are very interesting and challenging and often go unaddressed, but we also have a unique opportunity to develop new insights into the basic mechanisms of disease.
+Not only are we able to provide quality care challenging, interesting problems, but we also have a unique opportunity to develop new insights into the basic mechanisms of disease.
 Furthermore, we are able to examine the effects of these problems at the population level and to find new and better ways to deliver care.
 Finally, we are using new therapies that have been developed, in many circumstances based on observations made in our own laboratories.

 Richard M. Pope, MD

 Mabel Greene Myers Professor of Medicine

 Chief, Division of Rheumatology

 We are honored that for 2010-2011 US News and World Report has again named Northwestern among the "Best Hospitals" in the United States for Rheumatology!

 This is our 9th consecutive year on the list, and our 6th consecutive year of being ranked among the top 20 hospital-based Rheumatology practices in the country.